 Jim Spatz, Executive Chairman for Southwest Properties was honoured at the 2019 Power of Humanity Awards as Humanitarian Award recipient of the year for his volunteerism, community engagement and philanthropic efforts.

 In 2018 Jim was awarded one of Canada’s Most Admired CEOs by Waterstone Human Capital.

 In 2015 he was the recipient of Atlantic Canada’s Top CEO of the Year.
 The Top 50 CEO awards by Atlantic Business Magazine, is recognized as Atlantic Canada’s premiere business event.
 The CEO of the Year recognizes one individual, from within the ranks of the Top 50 CEOs, who is deemed by the judges to have had the most outstanding accomplishments during the past year.
 Jim was inducted into the Hall of Fame in 2010 after being on the Top 50 list for five consecutive years.

 Other awards included:

-- Gordon Laing, President & COO, was named one of Atlantic Canada’s Top 50 CEOs for the fourth time in 2012.
+- In 2012 Gordon was named one of Atlantic Canada’s Top 50 CEOs for the fourth time.